reh119/OberonTaskManager/README.md

 For sprint two I want to work on the overall design of the gui.
 Things like better button placement, added fucntionality to buttons, and making sure everything work the way its supposed to.
 ***To be added***

+***Oscar Ramirez***
+For Sprint 2, I will be helping Rafael with GUI setup and focus on making test cases to better debug our program.

 ## Acknowledgements
 Give credit here.